 Section 7 Means of Escape from Fire Trivial The block has four staircases and five final exits doors.
 All exit doors have either a push pad or bar to open.
 Communal doors to corridors are FD30s rated and are held open by a magnetic hold / release system which is linked to the fire alarm.
-Excessive gap to former office door to be corrected and smoke seal to be fitted.
-Smoke seal to be fitted to electrical service room door.
-Section 8 Fire Detection and Alarm Systems Trivial L4 fire alarm system installed to building with LD1 detection to flats.
-Section 9 Emergency Lighting Trivial The premise has sufficient emergency/ escape lighting system in accordance with BS 5266 Section 10 Compartmentation Trivial The block has sufficient compartmentation with all doors to communal corridors being FD30s rated fire doors.
-Flat entrance doors are FD30s Flat 19 entrance door damaged / replacement approved and being manufactured - JM Number 10167683

-Section 11 Fire Fighting Equipment Trivial

-Fire extinguishers are located where appropriate within the building.
+Section 8 Fire Detection and Alarm Systems Trivial L3 fire alarm system installed to building with LD1 detection to flats.
+Section 9 Emergency Lighting Trivial The premise has sufficient emergency/ escape lighting system in accordance with BS 5266 Section 10 Compartmentation Trivial The block has sufficient compartmentation with all doors to communal corridors being nominal FD30s fire doors.
+Flat entrance doors are FD30s rated.
+Flat 22 entrance door damaged / replacement FD30s timber flush on site to be fitted - JM Number 13907127 Section 11 Fire Fighting Equipment Trivial Fire extinguishers are located where appropriate within the building.
 There is a fire blanket in the kitchenette.

-Section 12 Fire Signage Trivial

-Appropriate signage is in place.

-Some corridor doors have conflicting signage which should be removed.
-Resolved 21/02/23

-Section 13 Employee Training Trivial

-All staff receive basic fire safety awareness training.

-Section 14 Sources of Ignition Trivial

-The fixed electric tests should be done every 5 years, last test date could not be identified.
-Resolved - Electrical test conducted 10/03/23

-Section 15 Waste Control Trivial

-Regular checks by Caretakers minimise risk of waste accumulation.

-Section 16 Control and Supervision of Contractors and Visitors Trivial

-Contractors are controlled centrally, and hot works permits are required where necessary.
+Section 12 Fire Signage Trivial Appropriate signage is in place.
+Section 13 Employee Training Trivial All staff receive basic fire safety awareness training.
+Section 14 Sources of Ignition Trivial The fixed electric tests should be done every 5 years, last test date 10 th March 2023.
+Section 15 Waste Control Trivial Regular checks by Caretakers minimise risk of waste accumulation.
+Section 16 Control and Supervision of Contractors and Visitors Trivial Contractors are controlled centrally, and hot works permits are required where necessary.
 There is a signing in book in reception.
-Section 17 Arson Prevention A door entry system prevents unauthorised access & perimeter lighting is in place.
-Trivial Section 18 Storage Arrangements Residents instructed not to bring L.P.G cylinders into block.
+Section 17 Arson Prevention Trivial A door entry system prevents unauthorised access & perimeter lighting is in place.
+Section 18 Storage Arrangements Trivial Residents instructed not to bring L.P.G cylinders into block.
 There are no storage facilities for residents within the communal areas.
-Trivial